-Undergraduate Admission Requirements Classification Prerequisites Official Transcripts Entrance Exam 1 Beginning Freshman (student who has not attended college or community college after Graduation from an accredited high school.
+Undergraduate Admission Requirements Classification Prerequisites Official Transcripts Entrance Exam 1 Beginning Freshman (student who has not attended college or community college after graduating from high school) Graduation from an accredited high school.
 Yes: Showing rank in class through at least junior year.
-Automatic Admission Applicants who graduated in the top 10 percent of their high school class shall be graduating from high school) admitted automatically to the university.
+Automatic Admission Applicants who graduated in the top 10 percent of their high school class shall be admitted automatically to the university.
 Transfer Freshman (fewer than 30 college hours) Graduation from an accredited high school.
 Minimum college 2.5 GPA (4.0 system) and must be eligible to return to institutions attended.
 Yes: Transcript from high school and each college or university attended.
-Regular Admission Applicants shall be guaranteed admission if they rank in the next 15 percent and have a minimum 950 SAT or 20 ACT, or rank in the 2nd quarter and have a minimum 1050 SAT or 23 ACT, or rank in the 3rd quarter and have a minimum 1180 SAT or 26 ACT.
+Regular Admission Applicants shall be guaranteed admission if they • rank in the next 15 percent and have a minimum 950 SAT or 20 ACT, or • rank in the 2nd quarter and have a minimum 1050 SAT or 23 ACT, or • rank in the 3rd quarter and have a minimum 1180 SAT or 26 ACT.
 Individual Review Applicants who do not meet the above requirements or who rank in the fourth quarter may be admitted only by individual review.
 Transfer Student (30 to 44 college hours) Minimum 2.25 GPA (4.0 system) and must be eligible to return to institutions attended.
 Yes: From each college or university attended.
 No. Transfer Student (more than 44 college hours) Minimum 2.0 GPA (4.0 system) and must be eligible to return to institutions attended.
 Yes: From each college or university attended.
 No. Transient Student 2 (fall or spring only) or Summer Visiting Student 2 (summer only) Academic good standing at last college or university attended.
 Yes: From each college or university attended.
 No. Early Admission Student Top quarter of high school class; solid B average; letters from school counselor or principal recommending early admission, and from parents or guardians concurring with intention; interview in admissions office.
 Yes: Through junior year.
 Transcript must reflect completion of English and 2 units each of solid mathematics, social science and natural science.
 Minimum 1180 SAT (combined critical reading/verbal + math) or 26 ACT.

-All freshman applicants to UNT Dallas must submit SAT or ACT scores.
-Applicants in the top 10 percent not scoring at least 950 SAT (combined critical reading/verbal + math) or 20 ACT and all applicants admitted by individual review, regardless of rank in class or test scores, will be required to participate in success programs as may be recommended.
+^{} All freshman applicants to UNT Dallas must submit SAT or ACT scores.
+Applicants admitted conditionally through individual review are required to participate in success programs as may be recommended.

-High school seniors who plan to attend UNT Dallas should take entrance examinations at least five months before enrollment dates.
-See high school counselor for more information or write: The College Board ATP, P.O.
+High school seniors who plan to attend UNT Dallas should take entrance examinations a minimum of five months before enrollment dates.
+See high school counselors for more information or write: The College Board ATP, P.O.
 Box 592, Princeton, NJ 08540; or ACT, P.O.
 Box 168, Iowa City, IA 52243-0168.
+UNT Dallas SAT School Code: 5999; UNT Dallas ACT School Code: 6366